 Steve shares this latest news on behalf of Ryde Rowing Club.
 Ed

-The Club President, Peter Allsopp, welcomed around seventy members and guests and thanked them for attending and for their support of the Club over the last year with a special thanks to the Club’s main sponsors, Wightlink, and the main sponsor of the Regatta – TLM Laser.
+The Club President, Peter Allsopp, welcomed and thanked all those in attendance and offered a special thanks to the Club’s main sponsors, Wightlink, and to the main Regatta Sponsor TLM Laser.

 The Club Captain, Graham Reeve, then talked briefly about the Club’s activities and success in 2018 which was followed by a short audio visual presentation.